mapbiomas-brazil/cerrado/2-rocky-outcrop/README.md

 No-data values (gaps) due to cloud and/or cloud shadow contaminated pixels in a given image were filled by the temporally nearest future valid classification.
 If no future valid classification was available, then the no-data value was replaced by its previous valid classification.
 Therefore, gaps should only remain in the final classified map when a given pixel was consistently classified as no-data throughout the entire temporal series.

 ## 06_frequency.js
-The frequency filter was applied only on pixels classified as native vegetation at least 90% of the time-series.
-If such a pixel was classified as Forest Formation over more than 75% of the time, that class was assigned to the pixel over the whole period.
-The same rule was applied for the Savanna Formation, Wetland, and Grassland Formation, but using a frequency criterion of 50% of the time-series.
 In the case of Rocky Outcrop, a criterion of 70% was applied in the first round of classification and 90% in the second.
-This frequency filter resulted in a more stable classification of native vegetation classes.
-Another significant result was the removal of noise in the first and last years of the classification, which the temporal filter cannot adequately assess.
+This frequency filter resulted in a more stable classification of rocky outcrop class.

 ## 07_spatial.js
 The spatial filter avoids misclassifications at the edge of pixel groups and was built based on the "connectedPixelCount" function.
 Native to the GEE platform, this function locates connected components (neighbors) that share the same pixel value.
 Thus, only pixels that do not share connections to a predefined number of identical neighbors are considered isolated.
 At least six connected pixels are required to reach the minimum connection value.
 Consequently, the minimum mapping unit is directly affected by the spatial filter applied, and it was defined as six pixels (0.54 hectares).